Physician Health Programs (PHPs)

 It is impossible to discuss PHPs without mentioning the very close relationships they maintain with Medical Licensure Boards (MLB's).
 What you don't know about this relationship could really hurt you.

 Some of the questions asked on many MLB applications are clearly impermissible forms of discrimination under the ADA, yet they continue to be asked, and honest answers can result in a referral to a PHP.
 See this case study (which is a verified personal account) as to what might happen.
-Once one is enrolled in a PHP, any and all of their medical history can be revealed to the MLB, which may then make it public via their website in any disciplinary action.
+Once one is enrolled in a PHP, any and all of their medical history can be revealed to the MLB on very tenuous grounds (such as the notorious "impending relapse"), which may then make such private medical information public via their website in any disciplinary action.
 One state was at one time, remarkably, enthusiastically tweeting disciplinary actions against physicians.
-They are also known to monitor police blotters, for example swooping in on physicians named in minor fender benders in order to attempt to find disciplinary targets.
+Some are also known to monitor police blotters, for example swooping in on physicians named in minor fender benders in order to attempt to find disciplinary targets.

 Some of the potential conflicts of interest between MLBs, PHPs and the drug treatment industry are detailed in a presentation by Susan T. Haney MD which was given at the Organization of State Medical Association Presidents at the AMA in 2011

 Medscape's Leigh Page has published an article (free subscription required) on the "Black Cloud of a Medical Licensure Board Investigation".
 The article is well researched and balanced, and the article as well as numerous comments by readers are enlightening.
-It is little wonder that such large numbers of physicians are unwilling to admit to known or suspected mental illness due to fears of professional, and particularly licensure consequences, as demonstrated in this 2016 article by Gold.
-I stressed that this reluctance could be an important contributing factor in a 2010 presentation on physician suicide prevention.
+It is little wonder that such large numbers of physicians are unwilling to admit to known or suspected mental illness due to fears of professional, and particularly licensure consequences, as demonstrated in this 2016 article by Gold, myself and others.

 Here is a 2015 article by Matt Freeman on a blog named "MedFly" that explains in great detail how MLB actions can affect the career and life of a physician.
 There are some inaccuracies in this posting, but a lot of it is true.